ianthropos88/Outsystems_Web_App/README.md

 Once someone develops an app with OutSystems, it’s ready for all devices.
 The power of HTML and CSS are harnessed without hand coding, which significantly reduces errors, effort and development time.
 There’s no need to master constantly changing technology or hire expensive and scarce experts with device-specific knowledge.

 It is easy to add native capabilities like geolocation, camera, notifications and on-device app integration to meet the needs of the business.
 And extending mobile apps to full browsers is effortless and risk free.

-People can even develop apps, such as progressive web apps (PWAs), that work offline as quickly and easily as online apps with just one click.
-Multiexperience development also means being able to develop an app and not having to worry about version changes and updates - or the high costs and risks involved - when new devices or platforms emerge.
-Each new version of the OutSystems regenerates existing applications to run on the latest versions of browsers, application server stacks, database engines, and mobile operating systems.
-Not only that, but OutSystems also packages mobile applications developed with the platform so they meet the requirements of the App Store and Google Play.

-Because of these OutSystems capabilities, customers can take advantage of constantly improved code and architecture patterns that continuously enhance security, scalability and performance of applications.
-They do not have to worry about rewriting apps for new technology and they can bypass the Apple Store or Google Play approval processes that can cost time and money.

-Changing applications is the same as developing new ones.
-OutSystems instantly serves application changes to user devices.
-When a new application or version is released, all users will have immediate access to it without having to install or update anything.
-If an organization finds a bug that puts data or users at risk, they can immediately correct it and deploy a new version of the application that works on all devices and platforms.

 **Open platform**